MobileReality/react-native-select-pro/website/docs/api/common.md

 ```typescript jsx
 scrollToSelectedOption?: boolean;
 ```
 If `true` options list is scrolled to the selected option.
-Not working for options list with sections

 ### searchable
 ```typescript jsx